-Where a company has a clearly defined CSR strategy with goals and targets, the company should determine which SDGs and targets that this strategy is designed to address and ensure that its Key Performance Indicators (KPIs), and targets are
+Where a company has a clearly defined CSR strategy with goals and targets: In such cases, companies should determine which SDGs and targets that this strategy is designed to address and ensure that its KPIs

-- aligned with the SDGs.
-This will make it easier to report the company's contribution to the specific Goals and Targets - Where a company's CSR strategy is still under development, the Company can refer to the SDG framework which provides a set of goals and targets and hence activities that the company can contribute to.
-In the case of companies operating in India, care must be taken, of course, to ensure that these activities also align with Schedule 7 of the Companies Act.
+- and targets are aligned with the SDGs.
+This will make it easier to report the company's contribution to the specific goals and targets - Where a company's CSR strategy is still under development: In such cases, the SDG framework provides a set of goals and targets and hence activities that the company can contribute to.
+In the case of companies operating in India, care must be taken of course to ensure that these activities also align with Schedule 7 of the Companies Act.